 Starting up a new business is a very exciting and often quite nerve-racking experience.
 Whether you have a completely new idea you can’t wait to bring to life, or have a strong skill set and are looking to branch out on your own, there is no point going down this path unless you are prepared.
-This is where a business plan comes in.
+So what is a business plan and where can it come in?

 What Is A Business Plan?